-It’s also a pressure cooker you can feel safe using.
+It’s also an electric pressure cooker you can feel safe using.
 It features a pressure seal system and multiple safety locks.
 There are also adjustable cooking times, an instant pressure release feature, cool grip handles and convenient lid holder.

 The Fissler Souspreme Multi Pot is the perfect kitchen gadget to prepare mashed potatoes in.
 I’m excited to keep playing around with all of the features in my kitchen, but for now, I want to share my tips for pressure cooking potatoes with you.

 I’ve been making mashed potatoes in a pressure cooker for a couple of years now.
 After much experimenting, I have figured out the answers to some of the commonly asked questions about cooking potatoes in an electric pressure cooker.
 I hope these tips will help you create the best mashed potatoes possible.